Joe Biden Appears To Accidentally Announce He’s Running For President

 — The New York Times (@nytimes) March 16, 2019

-As The Daily Beast notes, the Democratic Party’s core base is ideologically to Biden’s left and desperate for radical change — which candidates such as Bernie Sanders and Elizabeth Warren have promised — a seasoned politician like Biden seemingly does not believe in.
+As The Daily Beast notes, the Democratic Party’s core base is ideologically to Biden’s left and desperate for radical change, which candidates such as Bernie Sanders and Elizabeth Warren have promised.
+A seasoned politician like Biden seemingly does not believe in that change.

-During his speech, Biden discussed the upcoming presidential election, arguing that the United States need to be “united,” and opining that the election in 2020 will be “the most important” in “over 100 years.”
+During his speech, Biden discussed the upcoming presidential election, arguing that the United States needs to be “united,” and opining that the election in 2020 will be “the most important” in “over 100 years.”

 “I believe we are at an inflection point.
 The election in 2020, without hyperbole, is going to be the most important election this country has undergone in over 100 years.
 Not a joke,” he said.